Email Graphic Design: 8 Ways Marketers Can Boost Clicks

 One way to make the process easier is to design email newsletter templates, like this example.

 Design a handful of templates that you can repurpose for different email stories.
 This makes it easier for the marketing team to create emails faster and more effectively.
+You can create a template online by using an editor and easily re-use it for future messages.

 A template can also be expanded as needed when there are more stories to share with your audience.